liel20946/ImageEditingCLITool/README.md

 ## Introduction

 Welcome to the Advanced Image Editing CLI Tool.
+This tool is designed to apply custom filters and adjustments<br>
-This tool is designed to apply custom filters and adjustments to images through a command-line interface (CLI). <br>
+to images through a command-line interface (CLI).
+It showcases advanced image processing techniques using convolution<br>
-It showcases advanced image processing techniques using convolution and other mathematical operations.
+and other mathematical operations.

 ## Features